-- Continue to utilize Restorative Practices as a means of providing effective supports to students in the effort of problem solving. - Utilization of the ESSER II funding in mental health to provide students another avenue to combat social-emotional concerns and thus remediate areas of deficiency related to mental health.
+- Continue to utilize Restorative Practices as a means of providing effective support to students in the effort of problem solving.
+This includes at both the elementary and secondary levels. - Continue the monitoring of mental health to provide students with another avenue to combat socialemotional concerns and thus remediate areas of deficiency related to mental health. - Ensure that staff and students continue to have resources readily available by the district to ensure their social-emotional needs are met with fidelity. - Ensure that we provide resources through the Superintendent's Trauma informed team in the effort of providing supports for students across the district.